tw-wuqian/infra-as-code-lab-exercise/Session_6_Terraform_Cloud_and_Pipelines/README.md

 2. Once logged into your Terraform account create an organisation.
 After creating an organisation and before creating a workspace click on the 'Projects & workspaces' link in the breadcrumb links up the top of the screen.
 Now click the 'New' button and create a new project giving it a name which is a string with no spaces in it.
 Now click the 'New' button and select new workspace, choose a CLI-Driven workspace, give the workspace a name which is a string with no spaces in it and select the project you just created and click create.
 Please make a note of the names of the organisation, the project and the workspace.

 3. Locally on your laptop create a new folder for this simple project.
 Inside that folder create a folder called terraform_cloud_IAM_role and copy the files from the Demo repo for the [terraform_cloud_iam_role](https://github.com/tw-infrastructure-academy/infra-as-code-demo-examples/tree/main/Session_6_Terraform_Cloud_and_Pipelines/terraform_cloud_IAM_role) into it.
-Update the organisation, project and workspace variable defaults in variables.tf as applicable.
+Update the organisation, project and workspace variable defaults in `variables.tf` as applicable.

-4. Log in to AWS and go to IAM and view 'identity providers' and if there is not an entry for 'app.terraform.io' then uncomment the first 12 lines in iam-terraform-cloud.tf.
+4. Log in to AWS and go to IAM and view 'identity providers' and if there is not an entry for `app.terraform.io` then uncomment the first 12 lines in `iam-terraform-cloud.tf`.
 Also in the same file update any permissions in the policy if you wish.
 Now run the usual Terraform commands **in the terraform_cloud_iam_role folder** to create an IAM role for Terraform Cloud to authenticate with and use to create AWS resources on your behalf.

 5. Navigate out of the terraform_cloud_iam_role folder back to the root folder for this new solution.
-Create a file called backend.tf and add the following as contents changing the placeholders.
+Create a file called `backend.tf` and add the following as contents changing the placeholders.

 ```
 terraform {